mishankov/yahttp/README.md

 request("http://api")
 ```

-Has the same argumens as method procedures and one additional:
+Has the same arguments as method procedures and one additional:
 - `httplMethod` - HTTP method. `Method.GET` by default.
 Example: `Method.POST`

 ## Response object
 All procedures above return `Response` object with fields:
 - `status` - HTTP status code
 - `body` - response body as a string
-- `headers` - sequence of response hearders
+- `headers` - sequence of response headers

-`Response` object has some helper pocedures:
+`Response` object has some helper procedures:
 - `Response.json()` - returns response body as JSON
 - `Response.to(t)` - converts response body to JSON and unmarshals it to type `t`
 - `Response.ok()` - returns `true` if `status` is greater than 0 and less than 400